hdShang/arxiv-daily/docs/cs-LG/2025-09-20/papers/250919379v1-learning-from-observation-a-survey-of-recent-advances.md

 ---
 layout: default
-title: Learning from Observation: A Survey of Recent Advances
+title: "Learning from Observation: A Survey of Recent Advances"
 ---

 # Learning from Observation: A Survey of Recent Advances